NickCheng0921/ChaosChat/README.md

 Frontend written with React + Typescript and backend written with Flask + websockets.
 Hosting was done using heroku with separate instances for frontend and backend.

-Frontend hosting uses a node buildpack, while backend hosting uses Gunicorn for speed and scalability, along with Redis to allow for worker communications.
-Redis is necessary as When a client connects to the chat, their websocket belongs to a single Gunicorn worker.
-If we want to broadcast an update to all connected users that a message has been sent, then we need a method for a single Gunicorn worker to communicate with all workers, which can be done with Redis.
+Frontend deploy uses a node buildpack, while backend deploy uses Gunicorn for speed and scalability along with Redis to allow for worker communications.
+Redis is necessary as when a client connects to the chat, their websocket belongs to a single Gunicorn worker.
+If that worker wants to broadcast an update to all other worker's websockets that a message has been sent, we need a method for a single Gunicorn worker to communicate with all workers, which can be done with Redis.

-DB for messages is an Essential 0 Postgres attached to the backend instance.
+DB for messages is a Postgres instance attached to the backend heroku dyno.

 ## Current features